imagej/imagej.github.io/_pages/plugins/snt/metrics.md

 <span id="e"></span>
 ##### Extension angle
- The _overall_ outgrowth direction of a branch,path, or neurite.
+ The _overall_ outgrowth direction of a branch, path, or neurite.
 It is obtained from the slope of a linear regression performed across all coordinates on either the XY, XZ, or ZY plane.
 Extension angles are expressed in degrees, under a [0-360[ range

 <span id="h"></span>
 ##### Height